GianMarcoOddo/rmpy/README.md

 Check it out here: https://github.com/GianMarcoOddo/pyriskmgmt

 For introductory information and basic functionalities of rmpy, please consult the README file located within the rmpy directory.

+For a detailed summary of the game-package, please consult the README.md file located within the rmpy directory